Samin Nosrat’s Californian classics – recipes

 For the salsa

-3 tbsp finely diced shallot (about 1 medium shallot)
+3 tbsp finely diced shallot (about one medium shallot)

 three tbsp lime juice